-When FIPS mode is selected, a PIN must be created.
-The PIN must be input by the Crypto Officer and a written copy stored in a secure location accessible only to the Crypto Officer.
+As part of the initial setup a PIN may be created.
+If created the PIN must be input by the Crypto Officer and a written copy stored in a secure location accessible only to the Crypto Officer.
 Whenever the device is power cycled or restarted it will require that the PIN be input from the front panel keypad in order to unlock the master keys, and so access the secure store.

 The key sequence "01230123" must be input to enable the PIN entry mode.
-See the Blue Coat Systems SV2800 Administration and Deployment Guide for software version 3.5. for more information.
+See the Blue Coat Systems SV3800 Administration and Deployment Guide for software version 3.8.2F for more information.